liaoandi/MainlandChina_AQI_D3/README.md

 Progress records & Questions:

+-- 20190310

+- Solved all the problems from last week.

+- Finished the slider + map interaction.

+- Working on running circles part.

+- Fixing the "magic time" button: it should clear the slider and the map, and bring the running circles to the front.

+1) How to let every circle runs to its own category on the right side?
+And how to let one circle move at a time?

+2) CSS selectors.
+How to select circles from the map but excluding the circles from the scatterplot?

 -- 20190303

 1) How to let a svg start at a new place(e.g. under the map)?